-- The Entity should consider developing Policy documentation that prohibits exploration or development of New Projects in World Heritage Properties.
+The Entity should consider developing Policy documentation that prohibits exploration or development of New Projects in World Heritage Properties.
 Facilities may have been in operation before World Heritage status has been designated.
+In other cases, current or future operations may be located adjacent to World Heritage Properties.

+Implementation - List and registers

-In other cases, current or future operations may be located adjacent to World Heritage Properties. - For New Projects and Major Changes, the Entity should consider conducting an Impact Assessment (as per Criterion 2.5 - Environmental and Social Impact Assessment) and establishing controls to ensure activities will not negatively impact on World Heritage Properties. - In addition to properties on the World Heritage List, the Entity should consider undertaking a review of properties on Tentative Lists and World Heritage List Nominations to confirm whether any existing or planned activities are in or adjacent to potential World Heritage Properties.
+In addition to properties on the World Heritage List, the Entity should consider undertaking a review of properties on Tentative Lists and World Heritage List Nominations to confirm whether any existing or planned activities are in or adjacent to potential World Heritage Properties.